chipmusic/soundchip/readme.md

+***UPDATE***:
+Noise quantizing and clamping seems to work now.
 *Pardon the mess, this is a work-in-progress.
 API changes are still frequent.*

-***UPDATE***:
-Noise now works much better, for both "Melodic" and "Random" variants.
-But it's not very accurate when compared to real hardware.
-Will possibly need more parameters to limit the noise pitch, so this part of the API will still receive changes soon.

 Soundchip doesn't require the standard library, but it still requires allocation to use Vecs which means it may not be used in some strict, bare metal cases.
 This requirement may be removed in the future, making it more strictly "no_std".